EPCCed/Activities/Activities/Readme.md

 ## To be done

 * `ParallelWordCount` - a parallel word count activity modelled on MapReduce.
+* `PostalSort` - another embarrassingly parallel sort but slightly more complicated than the `Sort` activity.

 <!-- Licensing and copyright stuff below -->
 <br>